shreyansh-sawarn/Docker-Intro/README.md

 A Dockerfile (named, `Dockerfile`, with no extension, by default) is something that specifies how to build a Docker image.
 Each line in a Dockerfile has a command/instruction like `FROM`, `RUN`, `CMD`, `COPY`, etc. and creates new context.
 The Docker daemon runs the commands/instructions in the Dockerfile one-by-one, committing the result of each instruction to a new image if necessary, before finally outputting the ID of your new image.
 The Docker daemon will automatically clean up the context you sent.
 A context can be thought of as an intermediate Docker image (like a class, not an instance), and you build your Docker image, which makes Docker containers (the instance), by adding one or more contexts on existing Docker images (like Ubuntu).

 P.S. - Docker uses a caching system when building containers, making it so that each line in a Dockerfile is saved.
 This means that running a Dockerfile the second time is almost instant.
-It also means that when writing your Dockerfile, try not to change lines that are at the top of the file because it will have to rebuild everything below it.
+It also means that when writing you're Dockerfile, try not to change lines that are at the top of the file because it will have to rebuild everything below it.

 A few important points:

 - Don't use `sudo` because running a Dockerfile creates an image with super user permissions by default.
 If you want to run commands as a user in the Dockerfile and to use `sudo`, you will have to install it with `apt install` first and configure it accordingly.
 - A Dockerfile must not require user input in any commands/instructions during build because if they do, the Dockerfile will fail to build.
 Instead, automatically accept(input -yes/y in command), for example `apt install -y curl`.
-- It is good practice to make several installs at once (and even several statements) to save build time, you can use `\` to continue on a new line and `&&` to run another command after the last one succeeds.
+- It is good practice to make several installs at once (and even several statements) to save build time.
+You can use `\` to continue on a new line and `&&` to run another command after the last one succeeds.
 For example:

         RUN apt update && apt upgrade -y \
         	&& apt install -y \